Ashhab95/-COMP-250-Final-Project-RateMyProfessors-Data-Analysis/README.md

 - **`Controller.java`**: Handles user interactions and updates the GUI with analysis results.
 - **`style.css`**: Provides styling rules for the JavaFX GUI, ensuring a clean and visually appealing interface.
 - **`Main.java`**: Serves as the entry point for launching the JavaFX application.

-### Data Analysis Classes

-- **Abstract Class**: `DataAnalyzer` defines the core structure for data analysis tasks, with methods `extractInformation()` and `getDistByKeyword()` to be implemented by subclasses.
-- **Subclasses**:
-  - `RatingDistributionByProf`: Analyzes rating distribution for a specific professor.
-  - `RatingDistributionBySchool`: Computes rating counts and averages for professors in a given school.
-  - `GenderByKeyword`: Evaluates keyword frequency based on professor gender.
-  - `RatingByKeyword`: Displays rating distribution for specific keywords.
-  - `RatingByGender`: Shows quality and difficulty rating distribution by gender.

 ## Success Criteria